Philippine Foreign Policy and Oil Crisis Debate

 From maps we move to faces.
 Portraits of leaders are not hero-worship but study: how do gestures become policy?
 The portraits are deliberately unglamorous.
 They show hands mid-gesture, collars slightly askew, the fatigue of travel.
 Diplomacy is rendered as labor, not theater.
 Nearby, a diptych of summit stages and provincial markets insists that the global and the local are braided: a handshake in a capital reverberates in a provincial pump.

 Interspersed are stories.
-A video of a mother calculating a week’s fuel budget; an audio piece of a driver describing a detour that doubled his commute; a photograph of a closed sari-sari store with a handwritten note pinned to its door.
-These are the exhibition’s ethical anchors.
-They insist that policy is not an abstraction but a ledger of lives.
+A video of a mother calculating a week's fuel budget; an audio piece of a driver describing a detour that doubled his commute; a photograph of a closed sundry store with a handwritten note pinned to its door.
+These are the exhibition's ethical anchors.
+They insist that politics is not an abstraction but a ledger of lives.

 The final room is intentionally empty.
 Chairs are labeled with names, and the visitor is invited to sit.
 The emptiness is not nihilism; it is an invitation to imagine responsibility.
 The chairs are a test: will we occupy them with the humility of someone who knows that choices have consequences, or will we use them to rehearse slogans?